Commonfare-net/commonfare-rails/README.md

 # Commonfare.net

-## Setup the develompent environment with Docker
+## Setup the development environment with Docker

 Build the image for the Rails app container: